Forest Hill, Toronto: Location

-Currently, for the purposes of social policy analysis & research, the city of Toronto's Social Development, Finance & Administration division divides Forest Hill into two neighbourhoods: Forest Hill North and Forest Hill South.
+Currently, for the purposes of social policy analysis and research, the City of Toronto's Social Development, Finance & Administration division separates Forest Hill into two neighbourhoods – Forest Hill North and Forest Hill South.

 Forest Hill Village extends roughly from Briar Hill Avenue in the north (the Upper Village, officially part of Forest Hill North) to Heath Street in the south (the Lower Village, officially the major part of Forest Hill South along Spadina Road between Bathurst Street/Cedarvale Ravine (whichever is further east) and Avenue Road.
 The designations Upper and Lower are based on height of land and not on positions on a map or along a watercourse.

-Forest Hill is home to extensive residential development, including apartments.

 The Upper Village was slower to develop because it had previously been occupied by the old Belt Line Railway, and then by industry.
-Its houses were built mostly in the 1940s and 50's.
-Many homes have been, or are being significantly renovated, with some being torn down completely to make way for monster 'neo-classical' homes.
+Its houses were built mostly in the 1940s and 1950s.
+Many homes have been or are being significantly renovated, with some being torn down completely to make way for large 'neo-classical' homes.

 Forest Hill North extends from Briar Hill Avenue in the north to Eglinton Avenue West in the south, and from Latimer Avenue in the east to Allen Road and Marlee Avenue in the north-west and south-west, respectively.
 For administrative purposes, Forest Hill North is Toronto neighbourhood #102.